 Justin James joined the University of California San Diego baseball staff as an assistant coach in January of 2017.
-In his second season in the Triton dugout in 2018, James directs the pitchers.
+He completed his second season in the Triton dugout in 2018, directing the pitchers.

-UC San Diego has won back-to-back NCAA Division II West Region crowns since James' arrival.
-Four Tritons off his pitching staffs have been selected in the Major League Baseball (MLB) First-Year Player Draft over his first two seasons in the program, with Kyle Goodbrand (Round 36, Tampa Bay Rays) in 2017 and Cameron Kurz (18, Atlanta Braves), Mitch Hickey (28, New York Mets) and Ted Stuka (39, Baltimore Orioles) in 2018.
+UC San Diego won back-to-back NCAA Division II West Region crowns and produced an overall mark of 87-36 (.707) and 3.79 team ERA upon James' arrival.
+Four Tritons off his pitching staffs were selected in the Major League Baseball (MLB) First-Year Player Draft over his two seasons in the program, with Kyle Goodbrand (Round 36, Tampa Bay Rays) in 2017 and Cameron Kurz (18, Atlanta Braves), Mitch Hickey (28, New York Mets) and Ted Stuka (39, Baltimore Orioles) in 2018.

 UC San Diego posted six shutouts, tied for the CCAA lead.
 All four complete games and both individual shutouts came during the NCAA Championship.
 Adrian Orozco made the All-CCAA Second Team, while Goodbrand earned All-CCAA honorable mention.